 - Self Contained or Single Point systems contain their own power supply in the form of a battery

-- Central Battery systems have a battery located elsewhere within the premises which supplies power to the emergency light through cabling.
+- Central Battery systems have a battery located elsewhere within the premises which supply power to the emergency light through cabling.

 The main deciding factor between these two options is generally the associated costs.
 Central Battery systems are more expensive, but worthwhile in large projects where longevity and low maintenance are the priorities.
 The cost of luminaires (lights) and their installation is another important consideration, especially on smaller jobs, in which case Self-Contained luminaire tend to be the more popular choice.
 Below we will look at the pros and cons of each system.